phalcon-orphanage/docs/ja/api/Phalcon_Mvc_Model_Validator_Ip.rst

 public  **isSetOption** (*mixed* $option) inherited from Phalcon\\Mvc\\Model\\Validator

-Check whether a option has been defined in the validator options
+Check whether an option has been defined in the validator options